Exclusive & Luxury New Zealand Wedding Destination to Get Married

 Choose a Marriage Celebrant

 In New Zealand you must be married by an appointed marriage celebrant.
 This may be a Registrar of Marriages, an independent marriage celebrant, a minister of a church or a person connected with an approved organisation.
-Contact a Registrar of Marriages for a list of appointed marriage celebrants.
+View Taupo marriage celebrant options here.

 You will need to contact your marriage celebrant and agree on a time and place before applying for your marriage licence.